-Both in print and online, SUITCASE Magazine exists both to change the way we travel and to reflect the concerns and curiosities of the modern traveller.
-We use culture as an entry point into different destinations around the world, producing beautiful, inspiring editorial.
+Both in print and online, SUITCASE Magazine exists to change the way we travel and to reflect the curiosities and concerns of the modern traveller.
+We use culture as an entry point into global destinations, producing beautiful, inspiring editorial.
 By sharing stories from around the globe, ultimately we hope to help break down stereotypes and connect people.

 While we'd love to respond to every pitch, due to the high number of submissions we receive we can only get back to those we wish to move forward with.